cryspen/atlas/hpke-double-ext.md

 adaptation of the rerandomization approach is not possible in the hybrid setting, since the ciphertext as a whole does not offer the algebraic structure that is fundamentally necessary to this approach.

-Another possiblity would be decryption and re-encryption of the ciphertext at the relay using fresh nonces.
-This will result in fresh, unlinkable ciphertexts.
-However, it requires the relay be able to decrypt using a shared secret between the originator of the message and the final recipient.
-In public key encryption schemes it is instead possible to perform rerandomization given only the public key of the recipient, without the need to decrypt the message first.
-Indeed it could be an integral part of the applications security goals that the relay does not learn the contents of ciphertexts.

 To address the issues outlined above we propose double hybrid public key encryption as a solution to practical, rerandomizable encryption